HL7/fhir-shorthand/input/pagecontent/reference.md

   Id:             us-core-ethnicity
   Title:          "US Core Ethnicity Extension"
   Description:    "Concepts classifying the person into a named category of humans sharing common history, traits, geographical origin or nationality.
 The ethnicity codes used to represent these concepts are based upon the [CDC ethnicity and Ethnicity Code Set Version 1.0](http://www.cdc.gov/phin/resources/vocabulary/index.html) which includes over 900 concepts for representing race and ethnicity of which 43 reference ethnicity.
 The ethnicity concepts are grouped by and pre-mapped to the 2 OMB ethnicity categories: - Hispanic or Latino - Not Hispanic or Latino."
+  // publisher, contact, and other metadata could be defined here using caret syntax (omitted)
   * extension contains
       ombCategory 0..1 MS and
       detailed 0..* and